- ICH GCP

 Inclusion Criteria:

-• Presence of newly diagnosed (dx) MM as defined by standard International Myeloma working group (IMWG).
+- Presence of newly diagnosed (dx) multiple myeloma (MM) as defined by standard International Myeloma working group (IMWG).

-• Patients with treated brain involvement are eligible if follow-up brain imaging performed within 10 days after central nervous system (CNS)-directed therapy shows no evidence of progression.
+- Patients with treated brain involvement are eligible if follow-up brain imaging performed within 10 days after central nervous system (CNS)-directed therapy shows no.

-• Female of childbearing potential (FCBP) must have 2 negative pregnancy tests before initiating lenalidomide.
-The first test should be performed within 10-14 days and within 24 hours prior to prescribing lenalidomide and must either commit to continued abstinence from heterosexual intercourse or begin TWO acceptable methods of birth control, one highly effective method and one additional effective method AT THE SAME TIME, at least 4 weeks before therapy, while taking lenalidomide, during dose interruptions, and for 7 months after study treatment.
+- Female of childbearing potential (FCBP) must have a negative pregnancy test during screening.
+They must either commit to continue abstinence from heterosexual intercourse or begin TWO acceptable methods of birth control, one highly effective method and one additional effective method AT THE SAME TIME, at least 4 weeks before therapy, while taking lenalidomide, during dose interruptions, and for 7 months after study treatment.
 If menstrual cycles are irregular, the pregnancy testing should occur every 2 weeks.
 Pregnancy testing and counseling should be performed if a patient misses her period or if there is any abnormality in her menstrual bleeding.
 Lenalidomide treatment must be discontinued during this evaluation.

 Exclusion Criteria: